Introduction

-• the combination of both methods allows a comprehensive non-invasive diagnosis of cerebrovascular disease:
+• the combination of both methods allows for a comprehensive, noninvasive diagnosis of cerebrovascular disease:

 • detection of occlusions, stenoses, and vasospasms